Levi C. Maaia = “Leave-eye Sea My-uh”

 Dr. Levi C. Maaia is a Maker, explorer, ethnographer and educator focused on equitable and sustainable solutions to complex challenges.

-Levi is passionate about science, technology, engineering and mathematics (STEM) education.
-He earned a PhD in education at UC Santa Barbara where his ethnographic research focused on a maker-based, STEM education initiative in which he led high school students in designing and building hardware and software solutions in order to solve complex problems.
+Levi is a passionate Maker, educator and communicator with a knack for making the invisible visible.
+He earned a Ph.D. in education at UC Santa Barbara where his ethnographic research focused on a maker-based, STEM education initiative in which he led high school students in designing and building hardware and software solutions in order to solve complex problems.
 He presently serves on the ARISS-US Education Committee, a NASA-sponsored STEM initiative to connect students with astronauts aboard the International Space Station via amateur radio.

 Through Maaia Communications and Digital Voyage Films, Levi helps technical and creative projects thrive in today’s highly competitive environment.
 Over the years, he has worked on a number of short documentaries and commercial productions.
 From 2009-2010, he produced and hosted “Intents & Purposes” on KCSB-FM public radio in Santa Barbara.
-The hour-long public affairs program focused on in-depth interviews with researchers and scientists.
+The weekly public affairs program focused on in-depth interviews with researchers and scientists.
 In 2015, he produced a documentary on the Rhode Island Philharmonic Orchestra and Music School for Rhode Island PBS.
-He is presently developing MAKING IT IN CUBA, a feature-length documentary film profiling the ingenuity of Cuba’s 21st century Makers.
+He is presently developing “Making It in Cuba,” a documentary film profiling the ingenuity of Cuba’s 21st-century Makers.